drewschield/hirundo_speciation_genomics/README.md

 Lists and reference files can be found in various analysis directories, as can Shell and Python scripts used in elements of the analysis workflow.
 R scripts are in the `R` directory.
 Note that you may need to adjust the organization of path/file locations to suit your environment.
 This workflow assumes that you return to the main working directory `~/hirundo_speciation_genomics` after completing major analysis sections.
 Adjust the path before the main working directory as necessary.
 Walkthrough of software installations will take place in `~/hirundo_speciation_genomics/tmp/`.

-Feel free to contact me at drew.schield[at]colorado.edu with any questions.
+Feel free to contact me at drew.schield[at]virginia.edu with any questions.

 ## Contents